Petition of Appeal Instructions

 1. FILING DATE

-(a) Your appeal must be received (not merely postmarked) by the Salem County Board of Taxation on or before April 1 of the tax year.
-If the subject property lies within a taxing district where a municipal-wide revaluation or municipal-wide reassessment has been implemented, your appeal must be received (not merely postmarked) by the County Board of Taxation on or before May 1 of the tax year.
-An appeal received after the close of business hours (4:30pm) on April 1 and or May 1 is considered untimely filed and will result in dismissal of the appeal.
-If the last day for filing an appeal falls on Saturday, Sunday or legal holiday, the last day shall be extended to the first succeeding business day.
+(a) Your appeal must be received (not merely postmarked) by the county board of taxation on or before April 1 of the tax year, or 45 days from the date the bulk mailing of Notification of Assessment is completed in the taxing district, whichever is later.
+An appeal received after the close of business hours on April 1, or 45 days from the date the bulk mailing of Notification of Assessment is completed in the taxing district, whichever is later, is untimely filed and will result in dismissal of the appeal.
+If the subject property lies within a taxing district where a municipal-wide revaluation or municipal-wide reassessment has been implemented, your appeal must be received (not merely postmarked) by the county board of taxation on or before May 1 of the tax year.
+If the last day for filing an appeal falls on a Saturday, Sunday, or legal holiday, the last day shall be extended to the first succeeding business day.

-(c) A taxpayer shall have 45 days to file an appeal upon issuance of a Notification of Change of assessment.
+(b) A taxpayer will have 45 days to file an appeal upon issuance of Notification of Change of Assessment.

 2. SEPARATE APPEALS